 If you want to experience the fullness of the Lord’s Prayer, you need to pray through it slowly, line-by-line.
 Learn to personalize the words and use the prayer as your framework for prayer.

-Pray Deep: The Lord’s Prayer is a 40-day study to dive deep into the Lord’s Prayer and unpack all it has to offer.
+Praying The Lord’s Prayer is a 40-day online study to dive deep into the Lord’s Prayer and unpack all it has to offer.
 You’ll learn to pray through each line and make it personal.
 You’ll never pray the Lord’s Prayer the same again after these 40 days.

 Your prayer life will be transformed and you’ll be on your way to a deeper and more intimate relationship with God, our Heavenly Father.
 Let’s say together, “Lord, teach us to pray.”

 Check out the video below where Matt Maher explains the inspiration behind writing “As It Is In Heaven”, which is based on the Lord’s Prayer.
 Praying the Lord’s Prayer through song is another way you can try to make it fresh and meaningful in your life.

 This post is part of the “Pray Deep” series.
 For more information on the series, click HERE.